 This Guarantee Agreement template (including the Financial Product model Annexes) has not been adopted or endorsed by the Commission.
 Any views expressed are the preliminary views of certain Commission services and may not in any circumstances be regarded as stating an official position of the Commission.
-The terms and conditions reflected in this template provide a basis for negotiations, and thus may be subject to modifications and may be non-exhaustive.

 EXPLANATORY NOTES

-This template of the indicative main terms and conditions of the EU Guarantee under the InvestEU Fund and the templates of the product specific terms and conditions (for (i) direct debt products with portfolio FLP coverage, (ii) direct debt products with pari passu coverage and (iii) intermediated equity products with pari passu coverage) are complementary and should be interpreted together.
+This template of the main terms and conditions of the EU Guarantee under the InvestEU Fund and the templates of the specific terms and conditions of eligible financial products under the 3rd cut-off date of the 2nd Call for Expression of Interest for (i) direct debt products with pari passu coverage, (ii) direct equity products with pari passu coverage, (iii) intermediated equity products with pari passu coverage, (iv) capped guarantee products, and (v) uncapped guarantee products are complementary and should be interpreted together.

-Other types of financial products may be proposed by the applicants in line with the Investment Guidelines.
-In such case the terms and conditions of such financial products will be negotiated on a case-by-case basis.

 The terms related to State aid shall be adapted to the specific circumstances and shall, in no event, exclude the Implementing Partner’s obligations to comply with relevant State aid rules.

-This template of the indicative main terms and conditions of the EU Guarantee under the InvestEU Fund and the templates of the product specific terms and conditions may be adjusted and complemented in the event that the Implementing Partner is established in a non-euro Member State or that FX provisions are agreed between the Parties.

-Administrative fees of the Implementing Partner might be covered by the EU Guarantee only in duly justified cases in line with Article 18(3) of the InvestEU Regulation and provided that they are performance-based in line with Article 209(2) of the Financial Regulation.
+Administrative fees of the Implementing Partner might be covered by the EU Guarantee only in duly justified cases in line with Article 18(3) of the InvestEU Regulation and provided that they are performance-based in line with Article 212(2) of the Financial Regulation.

 As a general rule, in order to consider an operation as intermediated financing (and thus as an “Indirect Operation” (as defined in Article 1)), a separate legal entity shall intervene between the Implementing Partner and the Final Recipient in order to provide financing or investment, and a contract shall be concluded to that effect between the Implementing Partner and that separate legal entity (“Financial Intermediary” (as defined in Article 1)) defining the tasks, rights and obligations of the Implementing Partner and the Financial Intermediary.
 In an Indirect Operation Financial Sub-Intermediaries (as defined in Article 1) can also participate in the implementation chain that are separate legal entities that intervene between a Financial Intermediary and a Final Recipient.

-This template of the indicative main terms and conditions of the EU Guarantee under the InvestEU Fund and the templates of the product specific terms and conditions are applicable for Guarantee Agreements signed in the context of the second call for expression of interest with new Implementing Partners that do not yet have signed a Guarantee Agreement under InvestEU.
+The templates apply for new products proposed by the Implementing Partners under the 3rd cut-off of the 2nd Call for Expression of Interest.
+Changes to the existing agreements may be applied if agreed by the Parties.

+Certain provisions are expected to be updated due to simplification measures to be adopted by the European Parliament and the Council.
+The adoption of the relevant legal bases is expected in Q4 2025, and the template may be updated on that basis.

 Explanatory footnotes are also added where relevant.
 Those are marked N.B. and will be removed from the actual Guarantee Agreements.

 [insert logo of the Implementing Partner on the right]